jruydemir/recipes/entrees/etouffee.md

 2. Add tomato paste and spices to the roux.
 Stir for 30 seconds.
 3. Add trinity.
 Stir until vegetables are soft.
 Add garlic and whites of the green onions.
 Stir another 2 minutes.
 4. Add seafood stock and bay leaves.
 Simmer for 30 minutes.
 5. Remove the bay leaves.
-Add shrimp, tabasco, and worchestershire.
+Add shrimp, tabasco, and worcestershire.
 Cook for 5 minutes.
 Add green onions.

 Serve over rice